technothakur1987/stateliftingup/README.md

  Now here u will find that statevariable is defined in Child but accessed in parent This feature is called statelifting up

+ Now this statevariable can be passed in adjacent sibling of Child as a prop..